ylansegal/blog/source/_posts/2013-04-22-forget-vim-learn-your-os-shortcuts.markdown

 Software Engineers spend a great deal of their time writing and editing text, but a non-trivial amount is done outside your main editor or IDE.
 We write many emails, type on chat windows, use our browser for issue tracking.
 Your OS already provides a lot of keyboard shortcuts for dealing with text that is common to all these activities.
 By leveraging those were possible, as opposed to the application specific ones, you boost your productivity across the board and reduce contexts shifting.

+[^1]: This was already working in my last installation on iTerm2, but I have needed it in the past
 [1]: http://www.csee.umbc.edu/portal/help/theory/ascii.txt